Thoughts on food coloring

 On principle, macarons are literally the only treat I use artificial food coloring in.
 And in recent years I've come to use much less.
 Artificial colors like Red 40 are not très bien.

-I’ve experimented with food-based colors for macarons and they either lose tint in the oven, or require an amount that over-liquifies the batter.
-If you know a great plant-based food coloring gel that is heat-proof, I’d love to learn about it!
-Do send me a note at firstname.lastname@example.org.
+I've experimented with food-based colors for macarons and they either lose tint in the oven, or require an amount that over-liquifies the batter.
+Outside sourcing a commercial plant-based (and spendy) coloring, I recommend small amounts of an artificial gel coloring, or leaving your macs au natural.

 My meringue method